voges/calq/README.md

 ### Compression

-The CALQ encoder accepts input files in the SAM format (see also https://github.com/samtools/hts-specs).
+The CALQ encoder accepts input files in the SAM format.

 Basically, the following command can be used to compress the quality values from the SAM file ``file.sam``.